Accommodation for undergraduates

 In your third year you will have the greatest workload of your undergraduate degree so having the right living conditions is important for you to achieve a good work-life balance.
 You will still be able to take advantage of shared accommodation, but you may find that the business and lack of space is not ideal for third year.
 You could live at home and miss out on the student life or choose private accommodation.

-Private accommodation can offer greater home comforts than student housing, as quality of amenities tends to be higher.
+Private student accommodation can offer greater home comforts than student housing, as quality of amenities tends to be higher.
 Our Durham accommodation offers generous private and shared study space, a cinema room, gym, sauna, rooftop terrace and a games room – you will certainly be able to work hard and relax.

 You are still able to live with flatmates, alternatively, you can choose to live alone if you’d prefer the peace and quiet for third year.
 You might want to choose an en-suite room for an intermediate level of privacy, although, even our studio flats and one-bed apartments offer opportunities for socialising.